anonymous123-code/quilt-bisect/README.md

 - once bisect is done, it will provide a summary of issues and solutions encountered.
 Please treat those with care though, [due to the way bisect works](#loading-the-right-mod-set)

 ## How does it work
+### Automatically mark things as working
+When starting a new bisect, you can configure bisect to
+- automatically join a world, server, realm, or the last joined one (Note that realms rely on ids and not on names)
+- automatically accept a mod set as working after a given time
+  - The time is in 1/20 seconds, and will start on world join if auto join is active, else when the title screen shows.
+If in single player, it will also wait for enough ticks to pass
+- automatically run commands or sending chat messages after auto joining.
+  - It will be treated as if you sent them from chat, and also work with client side commands
+- disable world saving (TODO)
+  - This is to help reproduction of issues where the state of the world is relevant.
+No single player world will be changed after a relaunch if this is active

 ### Handling crashes
 Being a loader plugin, bisect hooks into the Quilt's loader process at an incredibly early stage.
 There, it can create a new process that is actually running the game, and wait for that process to end.